 What if I have never taken classes online in MyCourses?

 We recognize that SPC’s MyCourses online platform is unfamiliar territory for many students.
 To help you find the information and resources you need to be successful online, visit the Student Toolkit page.
 There students will find specific tips on how to get started in MyCourses, support resources and tutorials for the online tools.
 We will continue to update and expand this information to best support student success online.

 I am supposed to take a proctored exam.
 What do I need to know?

-SPC has recently moved to a testing platform called Honorlock.
-Check out Proctored Testing with Honorlock to learn more.
+SPC has moved to a testing platform called Honorlock.
+Please visit our testing page for more information.

 Yes.
 For current hours and locations, please visit the Barnes and Noble Customer Service page.